Why Are Dogs Afraid of Vacuums? What You Can Do to Help Them

 Other times, it may be because the dog had a negative experience with a vacuum cleaner.

 And then we have the working dog breeds who think that the vacuum is disobedient.
-To a working or herding dog, the vacuum appears to be cattle or sheep that are straying and need to be put in line.
+To a working or herding dog, the vacuum may appear to be cattle or sheep that are straying and need to be put in line.
 So, they will begin to chase and bark at the vacuum.
 This can appear to be fear, but it is not; it is instinctual.

 - Urinating